AnthonySandhar-Cruz/cli-calorie-tracker/README.md

 Type ```h``` or ```help``` to see a list of available commands.
 The output of this is shown below:

-  - init/clear: Clears the contents of the calories file.
+  - init OR clear: Clears the contents of the calories file.
 Use this at the start of each day.
+Make sure to use dump at the end of each day to save your progress so that this does not clear your unsaved progress.
   - add *food *amount *unit: Adds the given amount of food to your calories file.
 Use none for the unit if there is no applicable unit for it.
   - print: Show the current contents of the calories file and the total calories.
   - total: Prints the current calorie total of the calories file.